dmsyudha/mobilecore/README.md

 ## Note

-Make sure to replace "YourProjectName" in the iOS build commands with your actual Xcode project/workspace name.

 For iOS builds, ensure you have the necessary certificates, provisioning profiles, and export option plists set up correctly.